ns-r/ns-links/content/vocations/transport.md

 ## Transport Supervisor

-Before becoming a transport supervisor, there are a few training phases:
+Before becoming a transport supervisor, there's more training for around 9 months.
-1. Foundational term
-2. Basic and advanced driving course
-3. On-job training
-4. Ops phase
-5. Posted to SCS

-This lasts 9 months.

 ### Unit